Tracardi/tracardi-api/manual/en/docs/integration/js-integration.md

     </script>
 ```

-Please notice that there is also defined the URL of Tracardi backend server.
-Please replace the IP 192.168.1.103 with the address of your Tracardi server installation.
+Please notice that there is also the URL of Tracardi backend server.
+Please replace the IP 192.168.1.103 with the address
+of your Tracardi server.

 ## Sending events